Dr Robert Macneil

 Robert joined the Department of Government and International Relations in January 2013, prior to which he was a Visiting Fulbright Fellow at the University of California, Berkeley.
 His research focuses broadly on the intersection of environmental politics and neoliberal governance.

-Robert is currently working on three major research projects.
-The first looks at the economic, political, and cultural death and rebirth of energy systems in capitalist societies through competing Marxist and Schumpeterian conceptions of creative destruction.
-The second looks at the growing role of military-based alternative energy R&D in several states as a proxy for traditional industrial policy.
-Finally, the third is a long-term grounded theory project aimed at understanding the nature of the independency between market liberalism and social conservatism across much of the Western world.
+Robert is currently working on three broad research projects.
+The first looks at the political, economic and cultural death and birth of energy systems in capitalist societies through Marxist and Schumpeterian conceptions of creative destruction.
+The second looks at the growing role of military-based alternative energy R&D in several states as a proxy for green industrial policy.
+The third is a long-term grounded theory project aimed at understanding the coalescence of market liberalism and social conservatism across much of the Western world.

 - Environmental Politics